unitedstates/congress-legislators/README.md

 Legislators are only present when they have one or more social media accounts known.
 Fields are omitted when the account is unknown.

+#### Updating social media accounts

+Available tasks with `scripts/social_media.py`:

+* `--sweep`: Given a `--service`, looks through current members for those missing an account on that service, and checks that member's official website's source code for mentions of that service.
+Uses a CSV at `data/social_media_blacklist.csv` to exclude known non-individual account names.
+A CSV of "leads" is produced for manual review.

+* `--update`: Given a `--service`, reads the CSV produced by --sweep back in and updates the YAML accordingly.

+* `--clean`: Given a `--service`, removes legislators from the social media file who are no longer current.

+* `--resolvefb`: Uses Facebook usernames to look up graph IDs, and updates the YAML accordingly.

+* `--resolveyt` Uses YouTube usernames to look up any channel IDs, and updates the YAML accordingly.

+Options used with the above tasks:

+* `--service`: Can be "twitter", "youtube", or "facebook".
+* `--bioguide`: Limit activity to a single member, by bioguide ID.
+* `--email`: In conjunction with `--sweep`, send an email if there are any new leads, using settings in scripts/email/config.yml (if it was created and filled out).

 Committees Data Dictionary
 --------------------------